Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Fluctuations at finite sizes

-From the above discussion, it is clear that the usually used susceptibility ratio $\chi_4/\chi_2$ -- and equivalently $\chi_4^B/\chi_2^B$, used also in Refs.~\cite{Kovacs:2023kbv} and \cite{Bernhardt:2023hpr} -- is appropriate only outside of the scaling region, but should be volume dependent in the vicinity of the CEP.
-This is in line with the finite-size scaling that predicts $\chi_4/\chi_2\propto L^{2\beta\delta/\tilde{\nu}}=L^{9/2}$ near the critical point, in contrast to $\chi_4/\chi_2\propto L^0$ far from it, for instance, at the freeze-out line.
+From the above discussion, it is clear that the ratio $\chi_4^B/\chi_2^B$---used also in Refs.~\cite{Kovacs:2023kbv} and \cite{Bernhardt:2023hpr}---is appropriate outside of the scaling region, but should be volume dependent in the vicinity of the CEP.
+This is in line with the finite-size scaling that predicts $\chi^B_4/\chi^B_2\propto L^{2 y_h}=L^{9/2}$ near the critical point, in contrast to $\chi^B_4/\chi^B_2\propto L^0$ far from it, for instance, at the freeze-out line.